Rangeley’s Winter 2025 Events!

 The Children’s Doll Carriage Parade is a cherished local tradition that kicks off at 10am at the Rangeley Inn & Tavern and winds its way to Town Park.
 Young participants decorate their carriages with creative flair, drawing big smiles from the crowd.
 At the end of the parade, an awards ceremony recognizes standout entries for their originality and festive spirit!

-July 3rd: Face Painting – TBD!
+July 3rd: Face Painting – 10am

 Stop by Morton & Furbish for festive face painting with Rebecca Reed of Beauty and the Brush—look for the hot pink tent!
 She’ll be creating colorful designs for all ages, and we’ll have popsicles, glow sticks, and cold water to keep things cool.
 It’s all free (tips are appreciated), so come say hi and join the fun!